-I know I wax poetic about lagers from time to time.
-And you’ll likely catch me enjoying a West Coast IPA or even a pastry stout every now and then.
-But, if you ask what my single favorite style of beer is, I’ll likely respond: “Saison.”
+I wax poetic about lagers from time to time.
+And you’ll likely catch me enjoying a West Coast IPA or even a pastry stout now and then.
+But, if you ask about my single favorite style of beer, I’ll likely respond: “Saison.”

 It was almost certainly my time spent in Amsterdam, during my early drinking years, where I harbored a love for traditional Belgian and Dutch saisons.
-The style is so supremely drinkable, so utterly perfect alongside beer, and so invitingly approachable for non-beer drinkers.
+The style is supremely drinkable, utterly perfect, and invitingly approachable for non-beer drinkers.

-Plus, there are several notable American breweries that share my reverence for the style and have brewed their own versions of the style.
-What continues to charm me about these saisons is that, while there’s a unifying set of characteristics, each brewery imparts its own personality into saison.
+Plus, several notable American breweries share my reverence for the style and have brewed their versions.
+What continues to charm me about these saisons is that, while there’s a unifying set of characteristics, each brewery imparts its own personality into a saison.
 A farmhouse ale from Oxbow tastes different from an Ale Apothecary saison.
 Which in turn tastes different from a Suarez Family saison.
-And so on and so forth.
+And so forth.

 Sure, beer drinkers on Instagram or Reddit aren’t exactly clamoring for farmhouse ales in the same way they are milkshake IPAs or fruited sours, but we’ve seen the likes of The Referend, Casey, Holy Mountain, and Forest + Main gain serious notoriety among passionate craft beer fans.

-So, why not spend a bit diving into the funky and wild world of saison?
+So, with Allagash’s Saison Day taking place next weekend on Saturday, April 27, why not dive into the funky and wild world of saison?

 What’s a Saison?

-French for “season,” Saison is a traditional, pastoral ale that originated in the farmhouses of Wallonia, the French-speaking region of Belgium.
-The historic style is characterized by low alcohol, a light body, and high carbonation.
+French for “season,” saison is a traditional, pastoral ale that originated in the farmhouses of Wallonia, the French-speaking region of Belgium.
+Low alcohol, a light body, and high carbonation characterize the historical style.
 Expect an ester spice taste and supreme dryness.

-One of the beautiful things about saison, though, is that the style is relatively open to interpretation.
+However, one of the beautiful things about saison is that the style is relatively open to interpretation.
 So, brewers might lean into the hoppier side of things, drawing inspiration from beers like XX Bitter from De Ranke.
 Or, brewers could channel the lambic producers of Belgium for a more complex, wild interpretation of the style.

 Saisons were, historically, beers of necessity.
 Brewed for farmers to quench their thirst in the warmer months, saisons should approach balance and high drinkability.
 And, while the style is typically low in alcohol, American interpretations have seen the ABV creep up.
 Still, saison drinkers should find a light tartness and a dry finish.